mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/mysql.md

     Note that after connecting the [MindsDB and MySQL servers](/datasources/mysql/#mysql-client), on start, the MindsDB server will automatically create the mindsdb database and add the predictors table.

+!!! info "Prerequisite"
+    Don't forget to enable FEDERATED Storage Engine as explained in [connect your data section](/datasources/mysql/#prerequisite).

 The `INSERT` query for training new model is quite simple, e.g.:

 ```sql